How to unblock your computer after fake Microsoft Security Essentials alert?

 Fake Microsoft Security Essentials alert removal:

 Log in to the account that is infected with Fake Microsoft Security Essentials alert.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Alternative Fake Microsoft Security Essentials alert removal guide:

-6. Restart your computer, download and install a legitmate anti-spyware software and perform a full system scan to eliminate any left remnants of Fake Microsoft Security Essentials alert.
+6. Restart your computer, download and install legitimate anti-spyware software, and perform a full system scan to eliminate any remnants of fake Microsoft Security Essentials alert.